What parents need to know

 Engagement, Approach, Support

 StoryJumper has an organized system that minimizes frustration and really activates imaginations.
-The speedy process will be satisfying to impatient kids, and a finished story will hopefully inspire them to write another.
+The speedy process will be satisfying to impatient kids, and a finished story will hopefully inspire them to write another one.

 With this tool, learning comes by doing.
 StoryJumper allows kids to experiment and make changes at any time.
 A printable worksheet is also available to keep kids on track and introduce them to a classic writing process.